-A key difference between WeWork and older office-rental companies is that WeWork offers information technology (IT) support in the form of a platform.
+A key difference between WeWork and older office-rental companies is that WeWork offers information technology (IT) support as a platform.
 WeWork employed 1,000 engineers to support its platform in August 2019, Vox Recode claims.
 WeWork could have laid many of those engineers when it eliminated one-third of the workforce in October 2019.

 The platform allows WeWork members to integrate their technology into its system.
 That means WeWork members can store their data in WeWork’s cloud and access WeWork’s networks and cloud with their computers.
-A member can print documents from his documents on WeWork’s machines, for instance.
+For instance, a member can print documents from his documents on WeWork’s machines.

 WeWork tried to brand itself as a tech company.
 I consider WeWork a real estate company because its main product is office space.
 WeWork is a landlord that makes money by renting office space.
 However, WeWork has a unique model for renting that office space.

-Some analysts valued WeWork at $47 billion in August 2019, Fast Company notes.
+Fast Company notes that some analysts valued WeWork at $47 billion in August 2019.
 However, the same analysts valued WeWork’s closest competitor International Workplace Group (IWG), at $3 billion.

-Analysts failed to a close look at We Work until just before the IPO.
+Analysts failed to look closely at We Work until just before the IPO.
 Another problem was the former CEO, Adam Neumann.
 Critics accuse Neumann of corrupt and arrogant behavior as WeWork CEO.